Even though most of us are spending the majority of our time at home, it’s still important to be physically active.

 Squatting is a similar movement to sitting in a chair, so it’s a must-include in any functional fitness routine.

 Make sure you’re moving slow and controlled throughout the movement, and if you need more of a challenge, hold a light dumbbell in each hand.
+If you need to modify this movement, limit your range of motion so the depth of your squat works for your body.

 - Stand straight with your feet shoulder-width apart and your arms down at your sides.